ktanonymous/dummy_creator/README.md

 ## How to use

-1. Please clone this project.
+1. Please clone this project.(`$ git clone ~`)
-1. In the script, import main function from dummy_creator/src/py/main.py
+1. In the project directory, use `pip install .` command.
-1. Call main function with defining `input_file`.
+1. You can use this generator with `from dummy_creator import create_dummy` script.
-1. You will find dummy data in csv folder.
+1. You will find dummy data in csv folder with this generator.

-## Example of input file
+## Example

 Show very simple input file example below.

+input_file.json

 ```JSON:input_file.json
 {